-However, these rules do not apply to wages paid to attorneys that are reportable on Form W-2 or to profits distributed by a partnership to its partners that are reportable on Schedule K-1 (Form 1065), Partner's Share of Income, Deductions, Credits, etc.
+However, these rules do not apply to wages paid to attorneys that are reportable on Form W-2, Wage and Tax Statement, or to profits distributed by a partnership to its partners that are reportable on Schedule K-1 (Form 1065).
 Payments to corporations for legal services.
 The exemption from reporting payments made to corporations does not apply to payments for legal services.
 Therefore, you must report attorneys' fees (in box 1 of Form 1099-NEC) or gross proceeds (in box 10 of Form 1099-MISC), as described earlier, to corporations that provide legal services.

 Taxpayer identification numbers (TINs).
 To report payments to an attorney on Form 1099-MISC, you must obtain the attorney's TIN.
-You may use Form W-9, Request for Taxpayer Identification Number and Certification, to obtain the attorney's TIN.
+You may use Form W-9 to obtain the attorney's TIN.
 An attorney is required to promptly supply its TIN whether it is a corporation or other entity, but the attorney is not required to certify its TIN.
 If the attorney fails to provide its TIN, the attorney may be subject to a penalty under section 6723 and its regulations, and you must backup withhold on the reportable payments.